+One key difference between fixed and variable mortgages is the risk of rate changes.
 Although an SVR tends to follow the base rate, the lender can move it up or down when they like.
 There is little chance of predicting when a lender will change their SVR, and because of this, they are seen as being a bit risky.
 As with all mortgages, though, there are pros and cons.

 |If the BoE cuts base rates, your rate may follow it down||They are generally more expensive than other products on the market – you could be paying more than you have to|

 |There is often no ERC, so you can pay it back or remortgage at any time||The lender can increase the SVR when it likes, leading to a costly jump in your repayment|

 |They tend to have lower arrangement fees than fixed-rate or tracker deals||In a low-interest environment, fixed-rate deals may be better|

 If you anticipate life-changing events like a new job, new baby, or think you'll move home, an SVR offers flexibility.
 Choosing an SVR lets you move to a more competitive deal when you are ready.
 Because you won't have to pay an ERC for switching, the flexibility goes some way to offset the higher rate usually attached to an SVR mortgage.